How to write a flawless emt resume?

 There are other format options available too, but their use depends on certain factors.

-The Functional resume format should be avoided unless you are looking for a change in your field of work or you have to cover some career gaps in your emt resume.
+The Functional resume format should be avoided unless you are seeking for a change in your professional work or you have to cover some career gaps in your emt resume.

-Your skills are given a lot of attention while the trajectory of your career is not given much attention which makes it less relevant to the targeted job profile.
+Your skills are given a lot of attention while the trajectory of your career is secondary that makes it irrelevant to the targeted job profile.

-It has its benefits but since it is the least ATS-compliant resume format you should avoid using it to construct your emt resume.
+It may have its advantages but since it lacks ATS-compliant nature you should avoid using it to build your emt resume.

-You can use the combination resume format which is a fusion of the reverse-chronological format and functional format.
+You can opt for the combination resume format which is a blend of both the reverse-chronological format and functional format.

 Skills and work time-line are given due diligence and are equally highlighted in this kind of resume format.

-Hence if you are not using the reverse-chronological format then you can make use of the combination resume format to write your emt resume.
+Therefore, if you are not opting the reverse-chronological format then you can pick the combination resume format to write your emt resume.

 People often make the mistake of using flashy fonts to make their resume stand out, it surely makes your emt resume stand out as it doesn't get parsed by the ATS and make it look unprofessional too.